reflux/refluxjs/README.md

 The goal of the project is to get this architecture easily up and running in your web application, both client-side or server-side.
 There are some differences between how this project works and how Facebook's proposed Flux architecture works:

-* Instead of a singleton dispatcher, every action is a dispatcher by themselves
+* Instead of a singleton dispatcher, every action handles the dispatching by themselves
-* No more type checking with strings, just let the stores listen to actions and don't worry!
+* Javascript is a dynamic language so no more static type checking with strings!
+Just let the stores listen to actions and don't worry!

-* Data stores are also dispatchers and stores may listen for changes on other stores
+You can read more in this [blog post about React Flux vs Reflux](http://spoike.ghost.io/deconstructing-reactjss-flux/).

 ## Installation